-Burp Scanner is able to scan both JSON and YAML-based API definitions for vulnerabilities.
+Burp Scanner is able to scan JSON-based API definitions for vulnerabilities.
 By default, the crawler attempts to parse any API definitions that it encounters to identify potential endpoints, along with their supported methods and parameters.
 You can also explicitly provide the URL of an API definition when launching a scan.
 Based on the endpoints that it discovers, Burp Scanner is then able to derive new locations to crawl and audit.

 Just as when scanning any other part of an application, the same set of requests used during the crawl phase will also be used for auditing the API endpoints.